top of page

 During my time with the men’s gymnastics team, I saw the care they got.
 Physical therapy, counseling, athletic training, taping, and so much more.
 And men’s gymnastics loses money for each university.
 Meanwhile, the students in the College of Music got nothing even though they were providing full-on opera and musical theatre productions for profit.
 I knew something needed to change in the musical community.

 The fun fact to come out of all of this is that my musical injuries led me to a secondary career in gymnastics journalism.
-I now serve as one of the foremost experts in men’s gymnastics in the world having covered the sport in Scotland, Germany, Canada, England and Japan.
+I now serve as one of the foremost experts in men’s gymnastics in the world having covered the sport in Scotland, Germany, Canada, England, Japan, and Belgium.
+AND, I had the absolute privalege of working as a researcher for NBC Olympics onsite at the 2024 Paris Olympic Games.
+I also won an Emmy for my role on the NBC Olympic Production crew.

 Kensley Sage Texture.png